In the last post we introduced ourselves to a new concept in organic chemistry – Aromaticity. We will continue to discuss it in this post.

 3.

 A: The above molecule is planar and also has conjugated double bonds.
-However, it does not have a cyclic structure and so is NOT aromatic.
+However, it does not have a cyclic structure and is NOT aromatic.

-In the next post we shall study the Huckel molecular orbital theory.
+In the next post, we shall study the Huckel molecular orbital theory.
 Till then, be a perpetual student of life and keep learning….

 References and further reading –